-Assignment submitted after the deadline, and within one week of the deadline, will be marked at Pass grade unless extenuating circumstances apply.
-Any assignment submitted later than two weeks after the deadline (final & late) will not be accepted.
+Assignments submitted after the final submission deadline, and within one week of the deadline, will be capped at a Pass grade - 40% in the case of university-validated programmes assessment regime unless extenuating circumstances apply.
+Any assignment submitted later than two weeks after the deadline (week one final submission and week two, the following week, is late submission window) will not be accepted.
 A student then should follow submission and resubmission process.

-A student using extenuating circumstances should fill an "Exceptional Extenuating Circumstances form" and hand it to examination office by attaching all supporting documents (see below Exceptional Extenuating Circumstances).
+A student facing extenuating circumstances should fill an "Exceptional Extenuating Circumstances Form" and hand it to the examination office by attaching all the supporting documents (see below Exceptional Extenuating Circumstances).

-Resubmission procedure for RQF students
+Resubmission procedure